LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 </section><!-- /#table-of-contents -->

 Usually, any analyst will want to start her endeavour by diving into data.
-When I was still at the beginning of my data analysis career I used to believe that the best way of looking at data is by passing it to `View()` or something similar, to be able to inspect data the Excel way.
+When I first started learning my way around R I used to believe that the best way of looking at data is by passing it to `View()` or something similar, to be able to inspect data the Excel way.
+After all, this is how most analysts usually look at data in software like SPSS, SAS, or most other commercial "statistical packages" out there.

-However, I quickly realised that this method is often highly subpar when it comes to gaining any insights into data, and might in many cases actually even give you a false picture of what data _actually_ looks like.
+However, I quickly came to realise that this method is often highly subpar when it comes to gaining any insights into data, and might sometimes even give you a false picture of what data _actually_ looks like.
 Instead I have found that there are a multitude of ways of describing data that presents a more accurate view of the data at hand, and quickly presents you with a couple of crucial pieces of metadata.

 ## Inspection

-The first commands any analyst will want to learn are used for _inspecting_ data.
+The first commands any analyst will want to learn are used for simply _inspecting_ data.
 Here, I have found `str()` and `head()/tail()` particularly good.
 Below you'll see them used on three built-in R datasets.

 {% highlight r %}